Leningrad Nuclear Power Plant: Reactor data

+On 21 December 2018, the first unit of Leningrad NPP was shut down for decommissioning.
+Defuelling at unit 1 was completed in August 2021.

+On 10 November 2020, the second unit of Leningrad NPP was shut down for decommissioning.
+Defuelling at unit 2 was completed in December 2024.

+Leningrad units 3 and 4 remain operational, the 3rd unit got life extension until 2030.

 Incidents and accidents

 The first accident at the plant occurred shortly after the first unit came online.
 On 7 January 1975, a concrete tank containing radioactive gases from Unit 1 exploded; there were no reported accident victims or radiation releases.

 Less than a month later, on 6 February 1975, the secondary cooling circuit of Unit 1 ruptured, releasing contaminated water into the environment.
 Three people were killed, and the accident was not reported in the media.